 ECHA observes that the registration does not contain sufficient details of the analytical methods to identify the registered substance, including its composition, as required by Annex VI, Section 2.3.7 of the REACH Regulation.

-The Registrant provides only a gas chromatogram with a peak table which indicates a multitude of unlabelled constituents and the relative distribution of the composition of the substance.
-The analytical methods used to identify and quantify the different constituents in the substance, including the hydrocarbon classes referred to in the chemical name (branched alkanes, cycloalkanes and aromatic hydrocarbons), have not been provided.
-In addition, the Registrant does not provide any description of the method used to define the carbon range C12-C16 reported in the chemical name and identified as the predominant carbon range.
+The Registrant provides only the result of gas chromatogram analysis on the carbon number distribution and the result of a quantitative analysis of the aromatic content in the substance.

+The analytical methods used to identify and quantify the different non-aromatic constituents in the substance, including the hydrocarbon classes referred to in the chemical name (linear, cyclic and branched alkanes), have not been provided.

-According to the information provided in section 1.4 of the IUCLID file, the overall content of aromatic constituent has been determined by UV spectroscopy.
-A reference is also made to the report Exercise 1.
-However, this report is not attached to the dossier.
-The Registrant has specified that the content of aromatic constituents is analysed to be Exercise but a detailed description of the analytical method is not attached to the dossier.
+In addition, the Registrant provides a chromatogram and indicates different retention times for C13-C18 n-alkanes.
+However it is not clear how the carbon range C13-C18 reported in the chemical name and identified as the predominant carbon range has been derived on the basis of the provided chromatogram.

-Therefore, ECHA concludes that the provided information is not sufficient to identify the substance, including its composition.
+Therefore, ECHA concludes the provided information is not sufficient to identify the substance, including its composition.